Breakfast Beat: This Might Be the Best Breakfast Menu in Town

 The Scene: Without a doubt, Otro Cafe has one of the best breakfasts in town.
 The interior of the restaurant is vibrant, buzzing and open, touched with warm design elements and color.
 On a Sunday morning, you might walk in to low-key live music.
 The morning vibe is a good one.

 The food is good, too.
-Gallo Blanco regulars will notice an overlap with Doug Robson's restaurant in Garfield, the one he runs in addition to Otro, and Otro's brunch menu.
-The overlap is apparent as soon as you see the menu design, the bottles of salsa verde, the charred elotes, and the strong list of local purveyors.
+Gallo Blanco regulars will notice an overlap with Doug Robson's restaurant in Garfield, the one he runs in addition to Otro.
+The overlap is apparent as soon as you see the menu design, the bottles of salsa verde, and the strong list of local purveyors.

 This place feels refreshingly devoid of the 20th-century breakfast restaurant vibe.
 You know what I'm talking about – the particular feeling of pancake houses, of places that offer 12 omelets, of spots that use only one supplier who delivers everything in a single truck.
 Otro is more in tune with eating today, and in a way that doesn't feel smug at all.
 Service is good.
 Drinks are fresh.
 Food is thoughtful.